 The People and Their Stories Come to Life

-These two books, companions to one another, celebrate the legendary baseball park, Rickwood Field, in Birmingham, Alabama — and much more.
-The books tell the story of people and events of the early twentieth century and make you feel a part of history, not an observer of it.
+The three books tell the story of people, places, and events of the early twentieth century and make you feel a part of history, not an observer of it.
 The books explore world events, American history, and the game of baseball when it was — and perhaps still is — this country’s most culturally relevant sport.

 The books celebrate America’s oldest ball park, Rickwood Field, and pay homage to the ball players who played there, on their way to or from the major leagues.
 Classic baseball — America’s pastime of the day.